coolcarly/coolcarly.github.io/docs/phd/lessons.md

 Since Oct 2021, I have completed my other chapters (mostly).
 All I need is this material.
 For the last month, I have been looking over my data and trying to see what went wrong.
 I set up a few little experiments but in the end, I needed to pay more attention to detail.

-In the Figure  below, the original synthesis resulted in an alcohol group from mixing with NaOH: The hydroxide cleaves the tosylate.
-Therefore my reaction worked initially.
-However, overtime, I changed the reaction condition to MeOH/NaOH and instead of getting cleavage of the tosylate group, I ended up substituting for an  -OCH<sub>3</sub> group!
-I needed to pay attention to the <sup>1</sup>H NMR spectrum, because it showed this specific group.
-Wow, I had overlooked it.

 I wonder where I would be right now, if I had just sat down and really looked at what is happening.
 Would I have a few papers?
 Be close to submission?
 Who cares because at the end of the day, I have learned a valuable lesson, after all it is a Research Training Degree.

 ##### 13.4.23